opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

 ## Next Steps

-Now that your LumenPnP V4 is connected, nozzle tips have been installed, and the bottom camera is configured, you're ready to proceed with [Configuring Top Camera and Homing Fiducial](../4-homing-fiducial/index.md).<br/><br/>
+Now that your LumenPnP V4 is connected, nozzle tips have been installed and the bottom camera exposure is configured, you're ready to proceed with [Configuring Top Camera and Homing Fiducial](../4-homing-fiducial/index.md).<br/><br/>